Arturo0214/tesipedia-frontend/README.md

 # Tesipedia Frontend
 Tesipedia Website, specialized in guiding the completion of thesis/dissertation/research protocols to obtain a bachelor's degree in Spanish-speaking countries.

-App built entirely with Express.js, MongoDB (NoSQL) and Node.js
+App built entirely with React.js, Bootstrap and Node.js.

 ## License